MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 > [!IMPORTANT]
 > For users to connect to a deployed model by using a reporting client application, you must create at least one role with at least Read permission to which those users are members.

 Information in this article is meant for tabular model authors who define roles by using the Role Manager dialog box in SSDT.
 Roles defined during model authoring apply to the model workspace database.
-After a model database has been deployed, model database administrators can manage (add, edit, delete) role members by using SSMS.
+After a model database is deployed, model database administrators can manage (add, edit, delete) role members by using SSMS.

 ## Understanding roles